 product and process knowledge, guidelines for practice as operational advices

 and individual commitment to continuous learning is certainly required.

 This will definitely have significant impact on leadership behavior, on the overall lived culture and finally on the operative success eventually.
 Without accompanying changes in the way things gets done, “only” the actual and obvious improvement potential exists.
 A learning organization will not be reached.

-As in any opportunity for improvement, the vision to become a learning organization must be developed.
+opportunity for improvement, the vision to become a learning organization must

 - “Where are we?”